RosDiaf/WebpackWorkflow/README.md

 npm i rimraf
 `

+# BABEL
+Install the following to have es6 features running with no errors on older version of IE
+* babel-core
+* babel-loader (This package allows transpiling JavaScript files using Babel and webpack.)
+* babel-preset-env (takes any target environments you've specified and checks them against its mappings to compile a list of plugins and passes it to Babel.)
+* babel-runtime (dependecy along with the babel-plugin-transform-runtime)
+* babel-plugin-transform-runtime (to avoid duplication across your compiled output)

 # Libraries
 Create a different bundle called vendor.js to add common libraries that do not need changes.
 `